artemnistuley/docx-sanitizer/README.md

 are replaced, everything else (attribute order, whitespace, entity encoding, self-closing tag style) is copied through unchanged.

+## Why

+Problematic Word documents often need to leave the organization that owns them — for customer support investigations, parser/rendering bug reports, or regression fixtures — but can't be shared as-is because they contain confidential text, metadata, comments, revision history, or embedded business data.

+The usual workarounds are slow and lossy: manually deleting content, rebuilding a minimal example by hand, or copying visible text into a new file.
+Each of these tends to destroy the very structure needed to reproduce the original issue. `docx-sanitizer` automates producing a structurally faithful, confidentiality-safe artifact instead — safe to attach to a ticket or send to a vendor, while still exercising the same parser/renderer code paths as the original.

 ## Installation

 Install from crates.io: